bevyengine/bevy/crates/bevy_animation/prdraft.md

 Right now only the top most properties of each struct can be animated, this means `"@CustomComponent.point.x"` isn't valid;

-2. Additive Blending

-3. Masks
+2. Masks

-4. Animation events (simple and interval)
+3. Animation events (simple and interval)

-5. Morph Targets
+4. Morph Targets

-6. Dedicated `Transform` animator system
+5. Dedicated `Transform` animator system

 `Transform` is the most common animated component in any game, its the only animated component registered by default and it should receive a custom animator system to squeeze every single us that is possible, this custom system should be also be capable of performing SIMD blending;

-7. SIMD support

-The sampler do support wide types from the `ultraviolet` crate, but it's isn't fully integrated yet;
-SIMD blending will be a challenge to implement, and probably wont ever land;

 ## Terminology and Internals